Skip to main content

 Pain Management

-UPDATE: CDC Guideline for Prescribing Opioids for Chronic Pain
+CDC Clinical Practice Guideline for Prescribing Opioids for Pain

 CDC Guide to provide recommendations for the prescribing of opioid pain medication for patients 18 and older in primary care settings.